TTT-2/docs/docs/developers/content-creation/creating-a-weapon.md

 ```

 !!! note
-    All of these attributes can also be applied to SWEP.Secondary which is alt click if you disable ironsights.
+    All of these attributes can also be applied to SWEP.Secondary which is alt click (if you disable ironsights).

 ```lua
 SWEP.HoldType              = "ar2"